 Journal of Supply Chain Management

-Edited By: Lisa Ellram, Craig Carter, and Chad Autry, Co-Editors-in-Chief; Lutz Kaufmann, European Editor; Thomas Callarman and Xiande Zhao, Asian Co-Editors
+Edited By: Mark Pagell, Brian Fugate, and Barbara Flynn, Co-Editors-in-Chief; Lutz Kaufmann, European Editor; Xiande Zhao, Asian Co-Editor

 Online ISSN: 1745-493X

 Jay Barney, University of Utah

 Chad Autry, University of Tennessee

 Bryan Ashenbaum, Miami University

 Beginning July 1, 2017, the term of an Editor-in-Chief (or Co-Editors-in-Chief if there is more than one Editor-in-Chief) will be five years (e.g., July 1, 2017 through June 30, 2022).